Chorla Ghat Road Trip

 Last month we went exploring a bit of Chorla Ghat – and the first place we stopped at was a Machan close to Anjunem Dam.
 In an attempt to look at the dam, we skirted the huge lake surrounded by the hills of Western Ghats.
 In the process, we ended up coming across the most beautiful swimming pools (yes it is, we saw 2 of them) I have ever seen.
-An infinity pool that overlooks the valley at Wildernest resort.
+An infinity pool that overlooks the valley at the Wildernest Nature Resort.
 And another one that gets fed from an artificial waterfall and then overlooks the valley.
 This one has the waterfalls from the hilltops at Swapnagandha resort.
 I would leave it to your imagination how it would be to be in this swimming pool with the help of some pictures.

 This Chorla Ghat area belongs to Mhadhei wildlife sanctuary and a forest department board told me that with prior permissions you could get inside the forest area.
 We parked that idea for another day before we headed back.

 On our way back we stopped at a small bridge on Assanora river where on both sides there were tempting green coconut trees.
 There were sluice gates for fishing and if there are fishes in the water, birds can’t be too far away.
 We spent some time spotting the birds as they played hide and seek with our cameras.